1.

 Jeana and her work with in

-past 3 years.
-These are non-public employees, who also pay rent and spend their salary in Miharu on other services.
+etc. ) to Miharu over the last 10 years.
+These are non-public employees, who also pay rent and spend their salary

 15.

-The CIR (Jeana) at RLH provides
+The CIR (Jeana) at RLH provided

 the following services FREE OF CHARGE to Miharu citizens: a) travel advice/assistance